 - 2. Member States shall ensure that the adequacy of the level of protection afforded by a third country or international body shall be assessed in the light of all the circumstances for each transfer or category of transfers.
 In particular, the assessment shall result from an examination of the following elements: the type of data, the purposes and duration of processing for which the data are transferred, the country of origin and the country or body in question, the general and sectoral rules of law applicable in the third country or body in question, the professional and security rules which are applicable there, as well as the existence of sufficient safeguards put in place by the recipient of the transfer.
 It may be established that a third country or international body ensures an adequate level of protection within the meaning of paragraph 2, by reason of its domestic law or of the international commitments it has entered into, for the protection of the private lives and basic freedoms and rights of individuals - 3.
 The Member States shall inform each other of cases where they consider that a third country or an international body does not ensure an adequate level of protection within the meaning of paragraph 2. - 4. (...) - 5. (...) - 6.
-By way of derogation from paragraphs 1(d) and (2), personal data [received from the competent authority of another Member State] may be [further] transferred to competent authorities of third countries or to international bodies in or by which an adequate level of data protection is not ensured if absolutely necessary in order: - (a) to safeguard the essential interests of a Member State; or - (b) for the prevention of imminent serious danger threatening public security or a specific person or persons; or
+By way of derogation from paragraphs 1(d) and (2), personal data [received from the competent authority of another Member State] 74 may be [further] transferred to competent authorities of third countries or to international bodies in or by which an adequate level of data protection is not ensured if absolutely75 necessary in order: - (a) to safeguard the essential interests of a Member State; or

-&lt;sup>66 The Presidency is of the opinion that the proposed DPFD regime for the exchange of data with third countries should apply to all, including purely domestic, data, should it be decided that scope of the Framework Decision is to encompass these data.
+74 The Presidency is of the opinion that the proposed DPFD regime for the exchange of data with third countries should apply to all, including purely domestic, data, should it be decided that scope of the Framework Decision is to encompass these data.
 It has therefore put these words between square brackets.